khongtrunght/lgtm/docs/CONFIG.md

 | `ignore` | Paths to keep out of the review |

-These are git pathspecs, passed to git as `:(exclude)`, so the glob semantics are `.gitignore`'s exactly — there is no matcher here to get subtly wrong. git never parses the hunks either, so a 900-line lockfile costs nothing.
+These are git pathspecs, passed to git as `:(exclude)`, so the glob semantics are `.gitignore`'s exactly: there is no matcher here to get subtly wrong. git never parses the hunks either, so a 900-line lockfile costs nothing.

 What this is for is the file `.gitignore` *cannot* help with: the generated ones